Reading In Key Stage 1 and 2

 The school Reading Records enable verification between parent/guardian and teacher about the child’s assigned reading books.
 There is space for parents, teachers or children to write comments about the books.
 This is useful as the teacher can find out if there are elements of the assigned book that the child finds off-putting, like complicated words or an uninteresting topic.

-The pupils are expected to read at least three times a week and record their entries in their Reading Records which are monitored by parents and class teachers.
+Pupils are expected to read at least three times a week and record their entries in their Reading Records which are monitored by parents and class teachers.

 Ensuring Reading for Pleasure